Gcp 180808 051 Compressed For Web

 Payment methods

-How can I pay for any outstanding balance on account on check-out?
+How can I pay my outstanding balance at check-out?

 Skye Niseko is cashless and only accepts credit cards (Visa, Mastercard, American Express).